-Call us for a FREE MRI REVIEW to see if Endoscopic Discectomy is the right option for your pain condition.
+Call us for a MRI REVIEW to see if Endoscopic Discectomy is the right option for your pain condition.

 What is Endoscopic Discectomy?

 This minimally-invasive procedure is performed through a small tubular device.
 It is designed to relieve pain caused by herniated discs pressing on nerve roots.
 It is performed under local anesthesia or mild sedation, allowing the patient to leave the hospital the same day.
 Since general anesthesia is not needed, those risks can be avoided.

 After the disc protrusion is confirmed, an endoscope (small camera) is inserted allowing the surgeon to view the herniated disc.
 Instruments are used to remove degenerative and extruded portions of the disc nucleus.
 The disc wall defect is treated with a laser and radiofrequency probe.
 The foramen and nerves are inspected to confirm successful decompression.

 How is this procedure superior to open surgery?

 Because no muscles or bone are cut during the procedure the recovery is faster.
 Complications of open surgery are reduced and general anesthesia is avoided.